Title: Aeronautical Engineer (Retired)

 Phyllis Sylvia Gaylard, retired Aeronautical Engineer at Rockwell International, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in aeronautical engineering.

-The highlight of Ms. Gaylard’s career was working on the Lunar Decent Engine and running torque tests on the bolts of the engine from 1963 to 1969.
+The highlight of Ms. Gaylard’s career was working on the Lunar Descent Engine and running torque tests on the bolts of the engine from 1963 to 1969.
 She is also proud of her research on the prediction of fatigue failure in solar arrays.
 Ms. Gaylard’s career began in 1959, when she became a structures engineer at North America Aviation, where she remained until 1963.
 In 1963, she became a member of the technical staff at TRW until 1973.
-That same year she took a position with Rockwell International as a member of technical staff for a year.
+Ms. Gaylard is especially proud of her efforts to ensure the structural integrity of TRW’s descent engine for the Lunar Module of the Apollo program, as well as developing an improved connector for solar arrays to prevent fatigue failure, and contributing to a number of classified projects in top-secret facilities.
+In 1973, she took a position with Rockwell International as a member of the technical staff for a year.
 From there, she moved on to become a project manager for PDA Engineering from 1974 to 1985.
 Ms. Gaylard then went back to Rockwell International to become an engineering manager from 1985 until she retired in 1996.

 As a testament to her success, Ms. Gaylard received an Achievement Award from the Soroptomist Club in 1971 and an Engineering Merit Award from the Orange County Engineering Council in 1989.
 She was inducted as a fellow of the Institute for Advancement Engineering in 1972, the Society of Women Engineers and the American Institute of Aeronautics and Astronautics.
 During her time with the Society of Women Engineers, Ms. Gaylard was a national treasurer from 1971 to 1973, a national secretary from 1973 to 1974 and a section scholarship chairman from 1982 to 1998.
 Furthermore, Ms. Gaylard was listed in the first edition of Who’s Who in Science and Engineering.